-- 1. Show with your finger which sediment of rock is the oldest. - 2.
+- 1. Show with your finger which sediment of rock is the oldest. - The lowest sediment/layer of rock they can see in the photo is the oldest. - 2.
 Show where you can find soil, in the picture.
+Soil can be found above the top most sediment, where the plants grow.